adrianomcr/vectorfield_stack/quad_robot/README.md

 ## quadrobot_class (python)

-This class is a implementation of a controller for a quadcopter robot.
-The controller are disigned upon the vector field implemented in the distancefield package (check it [here](../distancefield)), and makes the drone follow the vector field. <strong>The quadrobot_class object has a member of the distancefield_class called `vec_field_obj`</strong>.
+This class is an implementation of a controller for a quadcopter robot.
+The controller is designed upon the vector field implemented in the distancefield package (check it [here](../distancefield)), and makes the drone follow the vector field. <strong>The quadrobot_class object has a member of the distancefield_class called `vec_field_obj`</strong>.

 Currently, the quadrobot_class assumes a drone in the acrorate mode.
 It means that the control inputs are the total thrust force and the three body angular rates.
 The image below illustrates the robot model that the class considers: